EL SEED, Tradizione Proverbiale

 Until 30 June 2017

 Galleria Patricia Armocida presented Tradizione Proverbiale, the first Italian solo exhibition by the acclaimed French-Tunisian artist eL Seed, from March 24th through June 30th, 2017.

 The artist presented a selection of medium and big size canvases created for the exhibit.

 In the Arabian Peninsula, fourteen centuries ago, a large village named Okaz, situated near Mecca, was known as the place where poets met and competed.
 Every year, these linguistically shrewd men would meet at a commercial and artistic fair to engage in a competition of elegance and poetic flare.
 It is reported that after these battles of wits, the victorious poems were embroidered onto textiles, which would then be hung from the walls of the Kaaba; but only seven remained on those sacred walls.
 And they gave life to classical Arabic and some of its rules and structures.

 A proverb is often defined as a wise saying or a message that is universally understood.
 For eL Seed, “Nothing is more malleable than a proverb, not in its wording but in its meaning.
 It expresses the truth of an experience and these experiences are as varied as the human race.
 In light of this, I interpret the proverbial tradition as an invitation to universal self-questioning and self-reflection.
 The messages I use not only create bridges between people who recognize themselves in a specific collective imaginary, but in fact, his intricate compositions fuse the beauty of Arabic calligraphy and the coarse impact of French urban art into a distinctive style the artist calls Calligraffiti."
 Working mainly with themes that seem contradictory, eL Seed’s art reflects the reality of mankind and the world we live in today.
-His works, dynamic and colorful, are eye-catching not only for the words themselves and their meaning, but also for their movement that lures viewers and steers them toward a new way of seeing.
+His works, dynamic and colourful, are eye-catching not only for the words themselves and their meaning, but also for their movement that lures viewers and steers them toward a new way of seeing.